 Orange shirts can also be purchased from the official Orange Shirt Day merchandise website, external link or the Woodland Cultural Centre, external link.

 A key initiative as part of Truth and Reconciliation at the university

 Orange Shirt Day was identified as a key initiative brought forward by students as part of the university’s Truth and Reconciliation community consultations.

 Learn more in the PDF fileCommunity Consultation Summary Report.

-Orange Shirt Day 2020 was led by Toronto Met Aboriginal Student Services (RASS) (as part of Aboriginal Initiatives in the Office of the Vice-President, Equity and Community Inclusion) in collaboration with the Aboriginal Education Council, Centre for Excellence in Learning and Teaching, Toronto Met Library, School of Early Childhood Studies, School of Midwifery and School of Social Work.
+Orange Shirt Day 2020 was led by TMU Aboriginal Student Services (RASS) (as part of Aboriginal Initiatives in the Office of the Vice-President, Equity and Community Inclusion) in collaboration with the Aboriginal Education Council, Centre for Excellence in Learning and Teaching, TMU Library, School of Early Childhood Studies, School of Midwifery and School of Social Work.